 THIS SMALL BATCH RECIPE CAN BE DOUBLED IN SIZE TO MAKE A REGULAR SERVING SIZE OF 12.
 See notes below.

-- Whisk together the dry ingredients: flour, cocoa powder and salt then set aside.
+- In a separate bowl, sift in the flour, cocoa powder and salt then mix together.

 - To Freeze: Cut brownies into squares or slices.
 Wrap individual pieces in parchment paper and store in an airtight container.
 Freeze for up to 3 months.
 To de-frost, thaw overnight in the fridge.
 Microwave for a couple of seconds to get that gooey interior.